airspringsoftware/airspring-migrate/README.md

 ```

 ### Config file property name
 Inside the configuration file, mongo-migrate expects the database connection information to be nested inside an object.
-The default object name is `mongoAppDb`.
+The default object name is `connectionOptions`.
 If you wish to change this you can use the `-dbn <string>` option:
 ```
 	$ mongo-migrate -dbn dbSettings up
 	migration : complete